GMOD/Apollo/docs/Quick_start_guide.md

 #### Run a test server

 After this setup, you are ready to deploy a new instance.
-You can use
+You can copy the basic config files and run the instance on a temporary server:

+     cp sample_canned_comments.xml canned_comments.xml
+     cp sample_config.properties config.properties
+     cp sample_config.xml config.xml
+     cp sample_log4j2.json log4j2.json
     ./apollo run

 This will launch a temporary tomcat instances that you will be able to access from http://localhost:8080/apollo/ and login with your $WEBAPOLLO_USER information.